Skip to Main Content

 Coverage map graphic

-Rice County will benefit from a few
+• Rise County will not benefit from a 2024 MN Broadband grant.

 Household Density